 Bath’s iconic sights, such as the Circus and the Royal Cresent, have become world-famous thanks to TV and film.
 Some of Jane Austen’s works discussing city life were based on the five years she spent here.
 Much of the architecture is still just as she described it.
 A visit to Bath truly feels like taking a step back into history.

-Must see: The Roman Baths, Bath Abbey (take the Tower Tour and climb to the top for breathtaking views of the city), Royal Crescent, The Circus, Pulteney Bridge.
+Must see: The Roman Baths, Bath Abbey (take the Tower Tour and climb to the top for breathtaking views of the city), Royal Crescent park, The Circus, Pulteney Bridge.

 How much time do you need.
 It is possible to see all the main sights of Bath in half a day to a day.
 This makes Bath one of the most popular day trips from London, often in combination with Stonehenge and Windsor Castle.
 However, a lot of the city’s charm is to be found in the evening.
 So if you have the time, stay a little longer and include an overnight stay in your visit.

 Belfast is Northern Ireland’s capital and largest city, but it is still relatively small compared to the other capitals.
 Nevertheless, there is a lot to see and do here.
 The close proximity of all its attractions makes it easy to see Belfast’s main sights in a short amount of time.